cocolord/edlines_line_segment_detection/README.md

-# edge drawing line detector (edlines)
+# Edge drawing line detector (edlines)

-# All OpenCV dependencies have been removed.
+All OpenCV dependencies have been removed.
 Code could be run  independently.

-# Edge drawing line detector(EDLines) with a scale in vertical and horizonal direction in boundingbox, respectively
+Edge drawing line detector(EDLines) with a scale in vertical and horizonal direction in boundingbox, respectively
 # params
 __EDLines__ Simple Interface with Scale in Boundingbox